Convincing solution for Bern

-The winning project from the international architectural competition presents an convinving solution for the challenging site and is the most suitable option for further processing and realisation.
-The winning team, Schmidlin Architekten (Zurich and Engadine), took the opportunity to design a contemporary museum building that integrates well into the UNESCO city of Bern.
+The winning project from the international architectural competition presents an impressive solution for the challenging site and is the most suitable option for further processing and realisation.
+The winning team, Schmidlin Architekten (Zurich and Engadine), took the chance to connect a contemporary museum building with the Stettler Building and design an architectural ensemble that is well integrated into the UNESCO City of Bern.

 Thomas Hasler, President of the Jury